 Credit rating for every borrower is reviewed at least annually and is typically reviewed on a more frequent basis for high credit risks and large exposures.
 Generally, the ratings of all borrowers in a particular industry are also reviewed upon the occurrence of any significant event impacting the industry.

 Working capital loans are generally approved for a period of 12 months.
-At the end of the 12 months validity period, the loan arrangement and the credit rating of the borrower is reviewed and the firm takes a decision on continuation of the arrangement and changes in the loan covenants as may be necessary.
+At the end of the 12 month validity period, the loan arrangement and the credit rating of the borrower is reviewed and the firm makes a decision on continuation of the arrangement and changes in the loan covenants as may be necessary.